 When you get one, it comes as you see it here.
 There are dust caps on the PWR, SWM2, PWR OUT, and two of the inputs.
 In its simplest configuration, you only need to hook up the four lines from a legacy dish and the SWM1 port.

 The SWM-30 is designed to be self-terminating, meaning that additional terminators aren’t needed.
 Personally I always remove the dust cap on the SWM2 port and replace it with a terminator.
 Call it a trust issue if you have to.
 The rest of the ports can keep their dust caps.

+This is DIRECTV’s 16-tuner multiswitch.
+It was the king of the hill for years, but it’s been eclipsed by the SWM-30 in most cases.
 The SWM-16, just like any device that uses coaxial connections, will put signal out through every open port unless it specifically knows not to.
-It would have been possible to make the SWM-16 self-terminating but terminators are so cheap that there doesn’t seem to be a need for the extra engineering.
+It would have been possible to make the SWM-16 self-terminating but that simply didn’t happen.

 In the case of the SWM-16, I replace the dust caps on the legacy ports with terminators, as well as putting a terminator on the SWM2 port if I’m not going to use it.

 Terminating ports on a SWM-8

 DIRECTV’s 8-tuner multiswitch, the SWM-8, is pretty well obsolete.
 We still offer it at Solid Signal, because there are people who want to replace old hardware with the exact same part.
 It’s the only SWM that comes with a proper terminator installed on the SWM2 port.
 I do like that about it.
 I also replace the dust caps on the legacy ports.
 I’ve been told I don’t have to but I do anyway.
 Like I said, trust issues.

 take a few minutes and put terminators on every open coax connector in your home.
 I mean, they’re cheap to buy, and at the very least they will keep the connections clean and free of corrosion.
 They certainly won’t hurt.